Course Descriptions

 Learning Outcomes:

-• Protect and secure organizations' computer network.
+• Implement advanced security mechanisms to protect and secure organizations' computer networks.

 Course Description: This course introduces the learner to the concepts and techniques of computer forensics.
 Topics include detecting incident occurrence, data hiding through alternate data streams and steganography, incident preparation, incident response tools, scanners and sniffers, and developing a forensics methodology.
 Hands-on active learning required.